collective-soundworks/soundworks-template/README.md

-# Soundworks Template
+# Soundworks template

 In this folder, you will find a template to build a scenario on *Soundworks*.
 The template implements the following very simple scenario: when a client connects to the server, it gets an index (*i.e.* a number we can refer to later on that corresponds to that client), and plays a sound.

 The full documentation of Soundworks lies in the [*Soundworks* GitHub repository](https://github.com/collective-soundworks/soundworks).
 However, let's explain in short how this works.

+## In short

-## Project structure
+### Project structure

-The project structure is similar to an Express app.
-Please refer to [*How to write a scenario*](https://github.com/collective-soundworks/soundworks#how-to-write-a-scenario) in the documentation for more details.
+The project structure is similar to an Express app: use the structure of this template to get started.
+For more information, please refer to [*Express app structure*](https://github.com/collective-soundworks/soundworks/blob/develop/README.md#express-app-structure) in the documentation for more details.

-## Architecture
+### Architecture

 A scenario based on *Soundworks* is made of a succession and combination of modules.
-Please refer to [*How to write a module*](https://github.com/collective-soundworks/soundworks#how-to-write-a-module) in the documentation for more details.
+Please refer to [*Composing a scenario from modules*](https://github.com/collective-soundworks/soundworks/blob/develop/README.md#composing-a-scenario-from-modules) in the documentation for more details.
+In short, here are the main takeaways on the client and server sides.

-### Client side
+#### Client side

-Here are the important things to do on the client side.

-- Initialize the client in the chosen namespace.
-Here, we are writing a file for a client that actually takes part in the performance (we refer to it as a `player`), so we use the namespace `'/player'` in the initialization: `client.init('/player');`.
+- Initialize the client with a type.
+Here, we are writing a file for a client that actually takes part in the performance (we refer to it as a `player`), so we use the client type `'player'` in the initialization: `client.init('player')`.
 - Create a module for the performance.
-This is the `class MyPerformance extends clientSide.Module { ... }` part.
+This is the `class MyPerformance extends clientSide.Performance { ... }` part.
 - Initialize all the modules we'll need.
-Here, the `welcome`, `checkin`, `loader` and `performance modules.
+Here, the `welcome`, `checkin`, `loader` and `performance` modules.
 - Start the scenario and link the modules.
 This is what happens in the `client.start(...)` method.

-### Server side
+#### Server side

-Here are the important things to do on the server side.

 - Create a module for the performance.
-This is the `class MyPerformance extends serverSide.Module { ... }` part.
+This is the `class MyPerformance extends serverSide.Performance { ... }` part.
 - Initialize all the modules that serve the client.
 Here, the `checkin` and `performance` modules.
-- Start the server and map the modules to the namespaces that require them.
+- Start the server and map the modules to the types of clients that require them.
 That is the `server.start(app)` and the `server.map(...)` part.

-## Unleash your creativity!
+### Unleash your creativity!

 With this template, you have a basis on which you can build any *Soundworks*-based scenario, and we can't wait to see what you come up with.
 You might find these resources helpful: